elifesciences/builder/docs/master-server.md

     ./bldr launch:master-server,prod

-The first attempt will fail as the master server cannot access the [builder-private](https://github.com/elifesciences/builder-private-example) repo.
+The first attempt will fail as the master server cannot access the [builder-private](https://github.com/elifesciences/builder-private-example) repository.

 This can be done using [Github deploy keys](https://developer.github.com/guides/managing-deploy-keys/#deploy-keys).